 - Keep messages shorter than a paragraph; brevity beats over-texting.

-- When plans are already discussed, confirm details: who, when, where, and who’s bringing what to avoid confusion or double booking with a friend.
+- Once plans are discussed, confirm details: who, when, where, and who's bringing what to avoid confusion or double booking wi' a mate.

 - If a misstep occurred, own it and say how you’ll resolve minor awkwardness; that does more for trust than silence.